Umoja, Kenya: Population

 Men are permitted to visit the village, but not allowed to live in Umoja.
 As of 2015, one man visited the village daily to do work tending to livestock.
 Boys raised in the village are asked to leave when they reach age eighteen.
 Only men who were raised as children in Umoja may sleep in the village.

-Some women flee to Umoja with children they already have.
-Many have children while living in the village and seeing men from outside; having children is seen as desirable, even when out of wedlock.
 The village also takes in orphans, runaways, and abandoned children.
 In 2005, there were 30 women and 50 children living in Umoja.
 As of 2015, there were 47 women and 200 children living in the village.

 Economy

 Residents of Umoja are engaged in traditional Samburu crafts which they sell at the Umoja Waso Women's Cultural Center.
 Crafts include colorful beads, a home-brewed low-alcohol beer analogue and more.
 The items are also available on a website.
 The women also run a campsite for tourists visiting the nearby Samburu National Reserve.
 Every woman donates ten percent of her earnings to the village as a tax to support the school and other needs.

-The village suffered lack of income in 2020 due to the COVID-19 pandemic.
+The village suffered from a lack of income in 2020 due to the COVID-19 pandemic.